-Located near the entrance to the campus, the Union Memorial building is well equipped to serve the purposes for which it was erected.
-The facilities include several private dining rooms, a ballroom, a cafeteria, soda fountain and grill, a main dining room, a spacious lobby, a billiard room, a barber shop, a beauty salon, a women's lounge, and student clubrooms.
+Located near the entrance of the campus, the Union Memorial building is well equipped to serve the purposes for which it was erected.
+The facilities include several private dining rooms, a ballroom, a cafeteria, soda fountain and grill, a main dining room, a spacious lobby, a barber shop, a women's lounge, and student clubrooms.
 The Faculty Club has its quarters on the third floor, and the offices of the Student Council are located on the fourth floor.
-A complete hotel service is provided for visiting teams and guests of the college.
 Most of the college dances are held in the Union ballroom.

 The Union has a desk in its lobby which has become a center of personal service for the general student body.
-Besides selling tobacco and class supplies, it operates a circulating rental library, has a Postal Telegraph sub-station, a complete bus-travel service including tickets, maintains a second-hand textbook service, and is a general agency for tickets to all college functions.
+Besides selling tobacco and class supplies, it maintains a second-hand textbook service, and is a general agency for tickets to all college functions.

 The Union activities program is broad and varied.
-Tea

-dances are held two afternoons a week, and fall term mixers are usually centered in the Union.
+Tea dances are held two afternoons a week, and fall term mixers are usually centered in the Union.
 Visiting athletic teams are met by the Union committees.
 During Homecoming, class reunions, and big games the Union building has always been the center of activity.

-Every Michigan State student automatically bécomes a member of the Union upon payment of the regular college fees.
+Every Michigan State student automatically becomes a member of the Union upon payment of the regular college fees.